tekitou898009890/stable_diffusion_webui_embedding_estimate/README.md

 If on, the number of tokens actually created for embedding will be the number specified in layers; if off, the number of tokens will be calculated from the text of init_text and saved as the number of tokens.

+If the number of tokens exceeds the number of LAYERS, it is rounded down, and if there is a shortage, the shortage is filled with a 0 vector.

 The fewer the number of layers, the less learning time is required.